Russian Orthodox Church

-The Christianization of Kievan Rus' commenced in 988 with the baptism of the Rus' Grand Prince of Kiev — Vladimir the Great — and his people by the clergy of the Ecumenical Patriarch of Constantinople.
-The ecclesiastical title of Metropolitan of Kiev and all Rus' remained in the jurisdiction of the Ecumenical Patriarchate until 1686.
+The history of the ROC begins with the Christianization of Kievan Rus', which commenced in 988 with the baptism of Vladimir the Great and his subjects by the clergy of the ecumenical patriarch of Constantinople.
+Starting in the 14th century, Moscow served as the primary residence of the Russian metropolitan.
+The ROC declared autocephaly in 1448 when it elected its own metropolitan.
+In 1589, the metropolitan was elevated to the position of patriarch with the consent of Constantinople.
+In the mid-17th century, a series of reforms led to a schism in the Russian Church, as the Old Believers opposed the changes.

 The ROC currently claims exclusive jurisdiction over the Eastern Orthodox Christians, irrespective of their ethnic background, who reside in the former member republics of the Soviet Union, excluding Georgia.
 The ROC also created the autonomous Church of Japan and Chinese Orthodox Church.
 The ROC eparchies in Belarus and Latvia, since the fall of the Soviet Union in the 1990s, enjoy various degrees of self-government, albeit short of the status of formal ecclesiastical autonomy.

 The ROC should also not be confused with the Russian Orthodox Church Outside of Russia (or ROCOR, also known as the Russian Orthodox Church Abroad), headquartered in the United States.
 The ROCOR was instituted in the 1920s by Russian communities outside the Soviet Union, which had refused to recognise the authority of the Moscow Patriarchate that was de facto headed by Metropolitan Sergius Stragorodsky.
 The two churches reconciled on 17 May 2007; the ROCOR is now a self-governing part of the Russian Orthodox Church.

 History

+Apostle Andrew

+One of the foundational narratives associated with the history of Orthodoxy in Russia is found in the 12th-century Primary Chronicle, which says that the Apostle Andrew visited Scythia and Greek colonies along the northern coast of the Black Sea before making his way to Chersonesus in Crimea.
+According to the legend, Andrew reached the future location of Kiev and foretold the foundation of a great Christian city with many churches.
+Then, "he came to the [land of the] Slovenians where Novgorod now [stands]" and observed the locals, before eventually arriving in Rome.
+Despite the lack of historical evidence supporting this narrative, modern church historians in Russia have often incorporated this tale into their studies.